quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-pwa/configuring-pwa.md

 The `metaVariables` Object is used by Quasar itself only (has no meaning for Workbox) to inject specific value attributes to some PWA meta tags into the rendered HTML page.
 Example: `<meta name="apple-mobile-web-app-status-bar-style">` will have value attribute assigned to the content of `metaVariables.appleMobileWebAppStatusBarStyle`.

 You can use an alternative to metaVariables: `metaVariablesFn(manifest)` which can return an Array of Objects (see their form in the code above).
-Should you configure this function to not return an Array or to return an empty Array, then Quasar App CLI will understand not to add any tags -- so you can manually add your custom tags directly in `/src/index.template.html`.
+Should you configure this function to not return an Array or to return an empty Array, then Quasar App CLI will understand not to add any tags -- so you can manually add your custom tags directly in /index.html or /src/index.template.html.

 ## Picking Workbox mode